-It was fascinating to watch her work with patience and expertise this craft that is said to be as old as Ilorin itself.
-And as for the people of Dada community, they were a different story altogether.
+It was fascinating to watch her work with patience and expertise in this craft that is said to be as old as Ilorin itself.
+And as for the people of the Dada community, they were a different story altogether.
 I am used to being met with hostility when it comes to taking pictures of places (not even people) in Nigeria, but here, I felt so welcomed.

 Now that I think (and write) about it, I realize that I felt very welcomed in every single place we visited during this trip.
 From the hotel staff to the Oba and his chiefs at the palace to the staff who worked the Unilorin zoo gate to Dada Community and to Esie Museum, every single person welcomed us with a smile and so much warmth.
 This is perhaps another reason why I truly enjoyed this trip.

-After we had completed our tour, we left to visit the Esie Museum, the first museum established in Nigeria, without forgetting to buy some pots that is.
+After we had completed our tour, we left to visit the Esie Museum, the first museum established in Nigeria, without forgetting to buy some pots.
 This was also close to the city centre, so we arrived in good time.

 As far as museums in Nigeria go, this one was very well preserved and like most museums in Nigeria, we were asked not to take pictures within the premises, so I’ve got none.
-But the main attraction here was the soapstone figures whose origin have remained a big mystery.
+But the main attraction here was the soapstone figures whose origin has remained a big mystery.